- How does Nadex calculate the expiration value for futures, forex, and economic event contracts?

-- Take the average of the remaining four prices and round to one decimal point past the precision of the underlying market
+- Nadex takes the last 10 midpoints (10 pips wide or less) before expiration and removes the highest and lowest 3 prices.
+We then calculate the average of the remaining 4 prices and round to one decimal point past the precision of the underlying market.

-In addition to futures and currencies, Nadex offers binary options on economic events and Bitcoin.
+In addition to futures and currencies, Nadex offers binary options on economic events.
 The settlement process for those markets is straightforward:

 The expiration value is the figure released by the designated reporting body.
 For example, the weekly jobless claims number is reported by the US Bureau of Labor Statistics.

 Once the expiration value calculation is run, it produces a settlement value which is used to determine the payout for both binary options and spread contracts.